Customized Tours

 Change of plans

-We make every possible effort to inform travellers of a change of itinerary or trip cancellation before travelling.
+We make every possible effort to inform travelers of a change of itinerary or trip cancellation before traveling.
 However, we reserve the right to make alterations or cancellations at any time due to safety concerns.